 In addition to its exhibitions, the Association offers studio courses, workshops, lectures, and a wide array of special arts-related events.

 Membership in the Washington Art Association is open to all.

-Gallery Hours: Tuesdays - Saturdays 10 AM - 5 PM; We are closed Sundays and Mondays.
+Gallery Hours: Tuesdays - Saturdays 10 AM - 5 PM; We are closed Mondays.
+From Memorial Day weekend to Columbus Day weekend, we are open Sundays from 12 - 4 PM.
 Free and open to the public; your generous donations gratefully accepted.

 Directions: click here